Nolan Jones Player Props: Rockies vs. Marlins

 Marlins Pitching Rankings

+- The 9.6 strikeouts per nine innings put together by the Marlins pitching staff ranks third in MLB.

-- The Marlins' 4.17 team ERA ranks 15th across all MLB pitching staffs.
+- The Marlins' 4.17 team ERA ranks 15th among all league pitching staffs.

-- Marlins pitchers combine to allow 110 total home runs at a clip of 1.1 per game (to rank 14th in baseball).
+- Marlins pitchers combine to surrender 111 total home runs at a rate of 1.1 per game (to rank 13th in baseball).

-- Cueto (0-1) pitches for the Marlins to make his second start this season.

-- His last appearance came in relief on Sunday when the right-hander threw three scoreless innings against the Baltimore Orioles while giving up only one hit.

 © 2023 Data Skrive.
 All rights reserved.